They Who Feed on Shadows - Episode 6

 However, the chicken…

 I opened the pocket doors off the dim foyer and entered the parlor.
 It was a very different house in 1996.
-The royal pendulum of our family’s grandfather clock reflected the afternoon sun in a prism of gold light that spilled across a massive, blue and white Persian rug.
+The royal pendulum of our family’s grandfather clock reflected the afternoon sun in a prism of gold light that spilled across a large blue and white Persian rug.
 Crown molding, a tufted gray velvet Rococo revival settee, and a fireplace accented by an oak mantle and hunter green firebox tiles also greeted my eyes.
-I involuntarily paused there at the parlor entrance to remember my father.
-It was his favorite room in the house - supposedly timeless.
-A square-nailed banquet table covered with books of classical sheet music and a metronome sat between the couch and the Steinway grand.
-My dad’s blue Unitron 700 seemed both out of place and fitting.
-The telescope towered on its wooden tripod before an antique walnut vitrine which stood against the far wall displaying glittering shelves of silver service and Chinese porcelain.
-1970’s screen speakers draped with Oriental tapestries were positioned on either side of the piano.
-The speakers framed a Colonial picture window that looked out over a manicured backyard edged by a limestone rock wall that curved around a lone redbud tree.
-The wall separated the lawn from the forest beyond.
+I involuntarily paused there at the parlor entrance.
+It was my father’s favorite room in the house - supposedly timeless.
+A square-nailed banquet table covered with books of classical sheet music sat between the couch and the Steinway grand.
+My dad’s blue Unitron 700 seemed out of place.
+The telescope towered on its wooden tripod before an antique vitrine which stood against the far wall displaying glittering shelves of silver service and Chinese porcelain.
+1970s floor speakers draped with Asian tapestries were positioned on either side of the piano.
+The speakers framed a colonial-style picture window that looked out over a rear lawn edged by a limestone rock wall that curved around a lone redbud tree.
+The wall separated the lawn from the forest.

-A memory of my father hand-placing the wall stones eventually flashed to mind.
+A memory of my father hand-placing those stones unsteadied me.

 Then as now, I swiftly exited the parlor.